top of page

 SIZE & SHAPE OF FOLLICLE

-The size and shape of the follicle determines the hair's diameter and its curl pattern (what's referred to as hair type).
-DIAMETER What is it?
-The size of the follicle determines the diameter or width of each individual hair strand.
-There is fine, medium and coarse diameter.
-Why it's important?
-It is related to your hair's strength, the finer the diameter the more fragile it is.
-It also tells us how well your hair holds hairstyles.
-CURL PATTERN What is it?
+What is it?
 The shape of the hair follicle determines the hair's curl pattern (straight, wavy or curly).
 If your follicle is round, hair will tend to grow straight, while an oval follicle will give wavy hair and an eliptical-shaped follicle will give you curly hair (hair types 1, 2, 3, and 4).
-Why it's important?
-The tighter the curl pattern the more fragile the hair is and prone to breakage, it requires extra care when styling and handling.

 SCALP SENSITIVITY